nikolassv/bartib/README.md

 Total.............................................
 9h 25m
 ```

-Another great day at the company for Alice!
-Thanks to Bartib tracking her time was breeze.
-She is happy.
+Alice is happy.
+This was just another great day at the company and thanks to Bartib tracking her time was a breeze.

 Do you want to be as happy as Alice?
 Start using Bartib!